bhatti/PlexServices/README.md

 ## Defining Services

-PlexService uses Netty server as embedded web server to host web services by default and you can easily build REST services as follows:
+PlexServices uses Netty server as embedded web server to host web services by default and you can easily build REST services as follows:

 ### Defining a REST service for creating a user
 ```java